tbm/homepage/pages/debian/orion/buffalo/kuroboxpro/install.md

 Please make sure that the device is on a local network to which only you have access since the installer uses a very generic password, namely `install`.
 The user is `installer`.
-Connect to the installer (again, replacing the address in the example with the actual IP address of your device):
+Connect to the installer (again, replace the address in the example with the actual IP address of your device):

 <div class="code">